mshroyer/coursepointer/docs/garmin_fit.md

 Setting the "notify before turn" option when exporting makes the cues being exported as course points appear earlier on the course: The distance field is reduced by the specified amount, and the course point's latitude and longitude are also adjusted.

 In contrast with Garmin Connect, doesn't set `message_index` on course point messages.
+Uses size 16 for the name string.

 ## Device experiments